anthonyamaro15/Cascade-Tech/README.md

 2. create a .env file and create variables for
    SECRET but if not there is a default value.

-3. there is a middleware in server.js pass that file as middleware to add authorization to users.
+3. there is a middleware in server.js called (restrictedRoute) pass that file as middleware to add authorization to users.

 ## - users register and login routes.

-> ### POST /api/authregister
+> ### POST /api/auth/register

 ```
 Expects: